Ferdi-Kurniawan/project-p-mobile/README.md

 # Planned New feature
 1. captcha
-2. authentication with JWR for Verification Users
+2. authentication with JWT and  for Verification Users